 The flexibility provided by Bright Grey policies even allows consumers to mix and match coverage.
 For example, they can choose a decreasing sum to cover the mortgage and a level sum for other debts.

 Life or critical illness insurance, also called lifestyle protection, is designed to address two major issues.
 It provides a monthly income or lump sum benefit if the insured dies, is diagnosed with a terminal illness prior to the final 12 months of the plan, is diagnosed with a defined critical illness, or is totally and permanently disabled (whichever event occurs first).

-Critical illnesses include advanced cases of cancer, severe heart attack, and end stage liver failure.
+Critical illnesses include advanced cases of cancer, severe heart attack, and end-stage liver failure.
 A level or monthly income benefit is available or the insured may choose a level, increasing, or decreasing lump sum.

-Both single and joint life coverage are available for each plan.
+Both single and joint life coverage is available for each plan.
 Single life coverage will cover just you, just your partner, or a separate policy for your partner and you that offers two potential payouts.
 Joint life coverage covers both your partner and you and offers one potential payout.

 Other coverage may be added to create the right level and type of insurance for your needs.

 Premiums are based on the amount of coverage, policy term, age, gender, smoking status, medical history, and possibly, health status and occupation.
 Bright Grey life policies do not have a cash value.
 If premium payments cease, the policy will be cancelled and paid premiums will not be refunded.